React Server Components overview

 React Server Components allow the server and the client to work together to render your Hydrogen app.

 For example, the following React element tree is composed of React components that render other React components.
-React Server Components allow some components to render on the server, some to render on the client, and others to render on both the server and the client:
+React Server Components allow some components to render on the server, some to render in the browser or on the server using server-side rendering (SSR), and others to render on both the server and the client:

 React Server Components include the following component types: